AtmoTurtle/ECOSTRESS-geolocation/README.md

 # ECOSTRESS_Geolocation_Correction_tool
-This code is designed to find and apply pixel shifts to ECOSTRESS LST images to match Sentinel-2 accuracy.
+This code is designed to find and apply pixel shifts to ECOSTRESS LST images to match Shuttle Radar Topography Mission (SRTM) accuracy.

 Please navigate to the [ECOSTRESS Tutorials Repository](https://github.com/ECOSTRESS-Tutorials) to familiarize yourself with ECOSTRESS products .